atakanaltok/awesome-useful-websites/README.md

 ### Text
 * https://textfac.es/ - Write unicode faces
 * https://titlecase.com/ - Cenvert a text into all kinds of cases
+* [FancyTextGenerator](https://lingojam.com/FancyTextGenerator) - Cenvert a text into all kinds of fonts

 ### Note Taking
 * https://relanote.com/ (~$) - Interlinking your notes to develop a web of thoughts